dway123/clipboard-pickling/README.md

 # clipboard-pickling
-An explainer for the Pickling proposal for the Clipboard API
+An explainer and questionnaire for the Pickling proposal for the Clipboard API.